top of page

 • Can we output the required statistics of our services?

-• Can we get the necessary information to understand the usage of our service?
+• Can we get the necessary information to understand how our service is used?

-• Can we actively use the outputs to model or help give direction to some aspects of our testing?
+• Can we actively use the outputs to model or provide direction for some aspects of our testing?

 If this comes in useful to just one person, it was worth the share.